-Benzodiazepines are some of the most dangerous medications that one can develop an addiction to.
-Each year, thousands of people are dying from addictions to medications like Xanax.
-Moreover, one reason that people have a hard time quitting is due to the Xanax withdrawal symptoms.
-Once you become physically and mentally dependent to the drug, getting clean can be a real challenge.
+Benzodiazepines are some of the most dangerous medications that one can develop into an addiction to or have to withdrawal from, and ironically, they are easy to acquire a prescription for from most medical providers, even a primary care physician.
+Xanax is a drug that is commonly known in the benzodiazepine (benzos) family.
+Each year, thousands of people are dying from these lethal addictions to medications like Xanax.
+Moreover, one reason that people have a hard time quitting is due to the unfavorable Xanax withdrawal symptoms that have an impact on their body and ones’ mental state.
+Once you become physically and mentally dependent on the drug, getting clean can be a real challenge.

-Most people who have a prescription for Xanax or abuse the medication don’t end up needing a Xanax addiction treatment center in Asheville NC right away.
-Over time, you develop new neural pathways in the brain that make you crave the drug more and more.
-Eventually, however, your brain and body will need the medication to function.
-The Xanax withdrawal symptoms are harsh, as well as extremely dangerous.
-For example, they can include:
+Most people who have a prescription for Xanax or abuse the medication don’t end up needing a Xanax addiction treatment center in Asheville, NC right away during use.
+In addition, there are a number of people that have acquired Xanax illegally or without prescription, and find themselves at a crossroads, unwilling to admit that they are abusing a medication not intended for them.
+Either way, over time you develop new neural pathways in the brain that make you crave the drug more and more, whether you are getting it from your health care provider or otherwise.
+There is always the issue people face with tolerance.
+Eventually, your brain and body will need the medication to function.
+Consequently, you will also need more of the medication to achieve the desired effect.
+In the case of abusing the medication without a prescription, availability, or lack thereof, may jumpstart the process of withdrawal unwillingly.
+Xanax withdrawal symptoms are harsh, as well as extremely dangerous.
+For example, some undesired feelings and conditions that can occur include:

 - Aches and pains